 Within RED, it is easy to implement the site hierarchy principle when creating pages.
-This is done two ways.
-First, by setting “Parent” pages you are creating a breadcrumb navigation as well as authorial organization on the back-end of RED.
+This is done in two ways.
+First, by setting “Parent” pages you are creating breadcrumb navigation as well as an authorial organization on the back-end of RED.
 The second necessary step to setting a proper site hierarchy is through establishing your Menu.
 Setting your Menu will create the site side internal navigation as well as the top sites in your header.
-You will learn more about setting your menu in the next page of this tutorial.
+You will learn more about setting your menu on the next page of this tutorial.

 What is a Parent Page?
+Heading link

 A “Parent” page is the page a visitor must pass through before accessing a sub-page (as shown on the site hierarchy page via the “Landing Pages”).
 This automatically organizes your pages on the back-end as well as creating a breadcrumb path to visually ease the visitor with site navigation.